 I specialize in behavior change.
 People are creatures of habit.
 And because we live in a fast pace world, it’s very easy to get distracted.

-But reality is different.
-Everyone is capable of make it happen.
+Everyone is capable of making it happen.
 They just need to know what to look for.
-In fact, positive change it’s like passing a hundreds of times through the coffee shop on the street that you know really well, but you’ve never actually even noticed before.
+In fact, positive change it’s like passing hundreds of times through the coffee shop on the street that you know really well, but you’ve never actually even noticed before.

-Or it’s like that recipe book that’s been sitting on your bookshelf for years, but you didn’t even realized it’s there.
+Or it’s like that recipe book that’s been sitting on your bookshelf for years, but you didn’t even realize it’s there.

 This is how I look at behavior change and coaching.
 It’s not about learning new things.
 It’s about understanding what is already around you.
 Something that’s always been with you, something that you already have within you, but you didn’t pay attention to it.